tier4/nebula/README.md

 `ros2 launch nebula_ros nebula_launch.py sensor_model:=Pandar64`

-If you don't want to launch the hardware (i.e. working on rosbag) set the `launch_hw` flag to false:
+If you don't want to launch the hardware (i.e. when you are working from a rosbag), set the `launch_hw` flag to false:

 `ros2 launch nebula_ros nebula_launch.py sensor_model:=Pandar64 launch_hw:=false`